ugr-sail/sinergym/docs/source/pages/weathers.rst

 .. note:: Weather types according to `DOE's
           classification <https://www.energycodes.gov/development/commercial/prototype_models#TMY3>`__.

-.. important:: It can be specified several weathers in the same experiment.
-Sinergym will sample one weather in each episode to use it.
+.. important:: It can be specified several weathers in the same experiment. *Sinergym* will sample one weather in each episode to use it.
 For more
-               information, visit section :ref:`EPW file`
+               information, visit section :ref:`Weather files`.